GSA/idmanagement.gov/_university/pacs101.md

 - Work closely with agency legal team members to define an SOW that contains unambiguous responsibilities for the integrator and appropriate cures for non-performance.
 - Have your integrator provide copies of all relevant FIPS 201-3 compliance and functionality testing documentation.
 - Specify personnel roles, responsibilities, and training requirements within the SOW (for example, all engineers must be CSEIP certified).
 - Ensure qualified professionals and/or SMEs review the design documents before releasing them for bid or formal contractor response.
-Consider hiring an SME capability to augment agency staff as a "buyer’s agent" during these activities.
+Consider hiring an SME capable of augmenting agency staff as a “buyer’s agent” during these activities
-- Consider looking for evidence of qualified and/or registered personnel certifying the proposed solution (submittals) before approval or notice to proceed.
+- Consider seeking evidence of qualified and/or registered personnel certifying the proposed solution (submittals) before approval or notice to proceed.

 ## Operations
-- Define clear processes and procedures to support the remedy of system incidents (for example, a failed credential reader).
+- Define clear processes and procedures for remedying system incidents (for example, a failed credential reader).
 Be sure to identify key support personnel and expected levels of support.
 - Perform regular system maintenance and patching of the PACS components.
-Establish clear procedures for testing upgrades prior to widespread deployment, and develop "roll-back" procedures in the event they are required.
+Establish clear procedures for testing upgrades before widespread deployment and develop “roll-back” procedures if required.
 - Ensure the PACS is configured and maintained to operate in FICAM Mode.
 - Work with your IT Department to ensure your PACS can perform online certificate validation.
 Credential validation should take place at or near the time of authentication.
 If your PACS is limited to offline certificate validation, manually load CRLs and certificate trust lists into the PACS daily.
 - Provision only assured identities from an agency authoritative source into your PACS.
-- Consider having the PACS administrator disable PIV credentials that are invalid (expired, certificates placed on CRL, etc.) immediately rather than waiting for automatic disabling through the routine credential validation process.
-Consider disabling identity and credential records rather than removing them to retain audit data that might be needed at a later time (for example, employee misconduct investigations).
+- Consider immediately having the PACS administrator disable invalid PIV credentials (expired, certificates placed on CRL, etc.) rather than waiting for automatic disabling through the routine credential validation process.
+Also, consider disabling identity and credential records rather than removing them to retain audit data that might be needed later (for example, employee misconduct investigations).
 - Remove all PII from PACS endpoints to protect privacy.
-- Audit expected system functionality on a regular basis.
+- Audit expected system functionality regularly.
 Minimally, verify that access points are challenging the correct number and type of authentication factors.
-Consider using test credentials that have expired or been revoked to further ensure correct operation.
+Consider using test credentials that have expired or been revoked to ensure correct operation further.

 ## Training
 - Create and maintain a training plan that formally documents training requirements.